Automotive Shop Safety Rules

 General Auto Repair Safety

-Following regulations and safety guidelines can help prevent injuries in the workplace.
+Following regulations and auto repair safety guidelines can help prevent injuries in the workplace.
 Apart from OSHA standards, there are some general rules to keep in mind when working as an automotive technician.
 These include:

 • Organizing: Floors and work areas should be clean and organized so the workplace can be easily evacuated in case of a fire or other emergency.
 Extinguishers for different types of fires should be easily accessible.